SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## REPP Response

-The server response is made up out of a HTTP Status-Code, HTTP response-headers and it MAY contain an EPP XML message in the HTTP message-body.
+The server response contains an HTTP Status-Code, HTTP response-headers and it MAY contain an EPP response message in the HTTP message-body.

 ### REPP Response Headers

 HTTP response-headers are used to transmit additional response data to the client.
-All REPP HTTP headers must have the "X-REPP-" prefix.
+All HTTP headers used by REPP MUST use the "X-REPP-" prefix.

 X-REPP-svtrid:  This header is the equivalent of the <svTRID> element